Archy-Official/Welcomer-bot/README.md

 ### Why is there a Python file (`delete_helper.py`) inside a Node.js container?

-The `@huggingface/hub` JavaScript SDK does not implement the bucket file deletion API — it simply does not exist in the JS SDK yet.
+The `@huggingface/hub` JavaScript SDK does not implement the `batch_bucket_files` deletion API — it simply does not exist in the JS SDK yet.
 The Python `huggingface_hub` library does have it.

 Rather than leave file deletion broken or blocked on the JS SDK's roadmap, a small Python bridge script was added.
 Node.js calls it via `child_process.execFile('python3', [...])`.
 The Python binary and `huggingface_hub` are installed in the Dockerfile for exactly this purpose.
 When the JS SDK eventually adds deletion support, this bridge gets removed.